MicrosoftDocs/win32/desktop-src/Controls/lvn-columndropdown.md

 ---
 title: LVN\_COLUMNDROPDOWN notification code
-description: Sent by a list-view control when the list-view's drop-down button is pressed.
-This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: '752d745e-4482-425c-af3c-f9707cbb03d7'
+description: Sent by a list-view control when the list-views drop-down button is pressed.
+This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: 752d745e-4482-425c-af3c-f9707cbb03d7
+keywords:
-keywords: ["LVN_COLUMNDROPDOWN notification code Windows Controls"]
+- LVN_COLUMNDROPDOWN notification code Windows Controls
 topic_type:
 - apiref
 api_name: